Sparse Partially Linear Additive Models: Statistical Theory

 By contrast, consider \model~with $\lambda\alpha=0$ and $\lambda(1-\alpha)=\infty$ (e.g., take $\alpha\to0$ and $\lambda=\alpha^{-1/2}$).
 With this choice of parameters, it is apparent that $\hat\beta^{\model}_j=X_{j1}^Ty\cdot e_1$ is simply the least squares solution on the correct set of variables and

-While assuming that the number of basis functions, $M$, is growing linearly in $N$ is of course particularly unfavorable to \spam~(indeed, \cite{ravikumar2009spam} note that $M$ growing like $N^{1/5}$ is a standard choice), it does serve to verify the intuition regarding the statistical cost of incorrectly assuming nonlinearity.
-In Section \ref{sec:synthetic}, we perform an empirical investigation showing the various scenarios in which \model, \spam, and the Lasso each perform best.
+While assuming that the number of basis functions, $M$, is growing linearly in $N$ is of course particularly unfavorable to \spam~(indeed, \citealt{ravikumar2009spam} note that $M$ growing like $N^{1/5}$ is a standard choice), it does serve to support the intuition regarding the statistical cost of incorrectly assuming nonlinearity.
+Indeed, in Section \ref{sec:synthetic} (Figure \ref{fig:simulation}) we show that there is a wide range of scenarios in which \model~does in fact have better performance than \spam.